 Is the effectiveness of the PSA test no better than a coin toss, as Dr. Ablin contends in his recent remarks to the media?
 Let’s look at the facts.
 PSA has revolutionized our ability to detect prostate cancer in its early stages and monitor its course of treatment.
 Prior to the development of PSA, only 4% of men diagnosed with prostate cancer could be cured.
 Most were diagnosed with prostate cancer when it had spread to their bones and caused pain.
 The standard treatment was androgen deprivation therapy and the mean survival was three years.
 The development of the PSA test has completely changed the demographics of newly-diagnosed prostate cancer patients.
 Less than 10% of American men are diagnosed with incurable prostate cancer today, and the five-year survival after treatment is essentially 100%.
 In addition, one British study has shown that the prostate cancer mortality rate in the USA for the period 1994-2004 had a rate of decline greater than four times that of the United Kingdom, where the PSA test was not widely used.

-As the pioneer of the PSA test, Roswell Park Cancer Institute has been in the frontlines of the recent national discussion on the challenges and value of mass prostate screening using the PSA test.
+As the pioneer of the PSA test, Roswell Park Comprehensive Cancer Center has been in the frontlines of the recent national discussion on the challenges and value of mass prostate screening using the PSA test.
 Two Roswell Park faculty members, including myself as chair, serve on the National Comprehensive Cancer Network (NCCN) Guidelines Panel for Prostate Cancer, the group that develops the national/international “best practice” guidelines.
 On March 4, I was invited to give expert testimony at an important hearing (“Prostate Cancer: New Questions About Screening and Treatment”) before the House Committee on Oversight and Government Reform.
 My testimony, I believe, provided some clarification as to why the PSA controversy continues to be waged.

 For example, the incidence of prostate cancer if one autopsied the prostate is approximately the age of the man.
 In other words, 20% of 20 year olds already have cancer in their prostate and 80% of 80 year olds have prostate cancer.
 Prostate biopsies will find about 1⁄2 of these autopsy cancers.
 Thus, 40% of 80 year olds and 10% of 20 year olds will be found to have prostate cancer if their prostates are biopsied.
 Because PSA can be elevated for many reasons, many men who undergo prostate biopsy may have an autopsy-type prostate cancer diagnosed rather than one that poses a threat to their life expectancy.